Football in Kosovo: 2017-2020: Kosovo's prime during the UEFA Euros 2020 qualification

-History in Club Football
+Club football in Kosovo

-Kosovo's under Yugoslavia
+Kosovos under Yugoslavia

 The most popular sport in Kosovo is football.
 The playing of football in Kosovo is documented since at least 1914.
 However, only inIn 1922 were the two first football clubs were formed,: FC Gjakova and FC Prishtina.
 Until 1926 the clubs competed within the several levels of the Belgrade Football Subassociation, and after 1926, clubs from Kosovo were integrated into the newly formed Skopje Football Subassociation.
 The subassociations organised different levels of leagues which served as qualification leagues for the Yugoslav championship.
 From 1945 until 1991, football in the former Yugoslavia advanced so fast that in 1946 the Football Federation of Kosovo was formed as a subsidiary of the Football Federation of Yugoslavia.
 The most successful team from Kosovo in the first league of Yugoslavia was FC Prishtina, while KF Trepça was part of the league for one year.
 In 1991 the Football Federation of Kosovo was refounded after all football players from Kosovo were banned from the First League in Yugoslavia.
 The first game was held in KF Flamurtari's stadium on 13 September 1991 in Pristina, which also marked the start of the first independent championship in Kosovo.
 The governing body in Kosovo is mainly responsible for the national team and for most of the main cup competitions.

 The two main clubs in football are FC Prishtina and KF Trepça who have achieved great success in football.
 The football club Prishtina FC was founded in 1922, while KF Trepça was founded ten years later in 1932.
 KF Trepça was part of the 1977–78 championship in the former Yugoslavia League in football.
 One year later they reached huge success since they were able to play in the finals for the former Yugoslavia Cup against HNK Rijeka in which they lost close.
 They became the only Kosovan Football club ever to reach the finals in the Yugoslav Cup.
 FC Prishtina became the first member of the league in 1983, and it achieved an impressive victory after beating Red Star in Belgrade with 3–1.

 During this time Fadil Vokrri impressed all with his talent as he was part of so-called "Golden Generation" of Prishtina.

 They would finish their first season in 8th place.
 FC Prishtina in the same season played in the Mitropa Cup, in which they came runners up to Eisenstadt from Austria.
 In the following seasons Prishtina were able to compete in the league until their last season in 1988.
 In the 1987–88 Yugoslav Cup Prishtina reached the semifinals, in which they would lose against Borac Banja Luka after penalties.